bling/fzf.el/README.md

 to see the key bindings in the FZF buffer.
 For example, you can maximize the FZF buffer window using `C-x 1` which closes the other windows in your Emacs frame thus giving you bigger FZF buffer window for fuzzy finding.

+**Colors**

+The FZF buffer picks colors based on the way Emacs was invoked (terminal, light background window frame, or dark background window frame).
+See the `fzf/args` defcustom to modify the colors or use black and white.

 # license